 Catherine, a master’s student in Environmental Science, spoke of the expectations of her advisers that the computational problems she was being asked to perform were “easy, since she had all the information.”
 However, she has had numerous experiences where she did not have the knowledge necessary to perform the task or she was missing “little caveats" that kept her from fully being able to perform the tasks.
 When faced with these problems, she “reached out to previous students that had taken the course.”

 Robin, a doctoral student in Environmental Science, reiterated Catherine's experiences, describing how she reached out to other graduate students in other labs for help with computational problems.
-Stephanie, also a doctoral student in Environmental Science, described how when she is faced with computational problems beyond her knowledge she has never been forced to “go beyond talking to her lab-mates” for assistance.
+Stephanie, also a doctoral student in Environmental Science, described how when she was faced with computational problems beyond her knowledge she had never been forced to “go beyond talking to her lab-mates” for assistance.

 Peer support does not always provide an optimal solution, however.
 For example, Kelly described negative experiences when seeking computational assistance from graduate students not of close proximity to her:

-When I'm struggling with something and I go to other grad students, they'll say 'I did this the other day.
-I'll send you my code.'
+When I'm struggling with something and I go to other grad students, they'll say “I did this the other day.
+I'll send you my code.”
 I've found most of the time I don't understand what they've done enough to plug in what I want and make it work.
 There have been a few times when making tables and plots and someone sends me their code and I can just plug in my data and it works just fine.
 I've had less success with that.

 Singular Consultant

-When describing whom they seek out for computational help, every participant described an all-knowing past or current graduate student whom they seek out for computational assistance.
-These figures serve as a singular consultant, with whom these students have had the "best," most productive, experiences in finding solutions to computational problems that have arisen.
-For Beth, this singular consultant comes in the form of a past graduate student from Animal Range Sciences who was hired to help faculty complete projects:
+When describing whom they seek out for computational help, every participant described an all-knowing past or current graduate student whom they have saught out for computational assistance.
+These figures served as a singular consultant, with whom these students had the "best," most productive, experiences in finding solutions to computational problems that had arisen.
+For Beth, this singular consultant came in the form of a past graduate student from Animal Range Sciences who was hired to help faculty complete projects:

 We have a guy who used to be a student in our department and then he was hired on again to help finish some projects, but he got his master’s in Statistics.
 He is very helpful with [pointing out what's wrong with your code].
-He's very good with code and if I have a quick question he can answer it.
+He's very good with code and if I have a quick question he can always answer it.

-For Kelly, another graduate student on her same project serves as this consultant.
-Kelly described computational problems she has encountered in her thesis, when she turned to this particular graduate student for help, adding that other graduate students in their department also use this person as a consultant for their computational problems.
+For Kelly, another graduate student on her same project served as this consultant.
+Kelly described computational problems she had encountered in her thesis, when she turned to this particular graduate student for help, adding that other graduate students in their department also used this person as a consultant for their computational problems.
 “The other grad student on this project is so well versed in R that he's unofficially become the person that people go to with questions.”

 Through her computational struggles, Catherine found assistance from previous graduate students from the department, but she found the most assistance from a previous graduate student “who had left the department and was off professionally somewhere else, but he still took the time to help walk me through [my code]."